A laptop, notebook, and film camera

 What is the difference between image size and resolution?

-Image size is the measurement of an image’s dimensions (i.e., its width and height in pixels).
-Image resolution is the level of detail an image contains—and it’s typically measured in pixels per inch (PPI).
+Image size is the measurement of an image's dimensions (i.e., its width and height in pixels).
+Image resolution is the level of detail an image contains.
+It's typically measured in pixels per inch (PPI).
 A higher resolution results in a sharper and more detailed image, regardless of the size.

 What can I do to improve my website's loading speed?

-If your web pages are loading slowly, it might be due to large file sizes when uploading images.
-Compressing images before uploading can help reduce load times and improve the overall performance of your website.
+If your web pages are loading slowly, it might be due to large file sizes, such as the images on your site.
+Compressing images before uploading can help reduce load times and improve your overall performance.

 How can I ensure my images look clear on all devices?